 For your agents to be selected for incoming calls, your queue settings must utilize agent grouping and tagging.
 Create, edit, and manage your queues here:

 ⇒ Integrated Processes

-With the Automations (Integrated Processes > Global Automations) the platform automatically knows when to do certain things.
-Common call events, such as when an inbound call lands on the platform or is connected to an agent, could trigger a call-to-email action or have tickets created, updated, or closed in your helpdesk or CRM.
+allows users to configure any type of actions.
+Common call events, such as an inbound call reaching the platform or is connected to an agent, can trigger actions like sending emails, creating, updating, or closing call records in your helpdesk or CRM.

 ⇒ Outbound (Dialer settings)

 If you are interested in running outbound dialer campaigns, this is where everything is configured.
-Here, you can manage campaigns and upload lists of contacts to call.
-Find out more about the outbound dialer in the Help Center section Outbound sales and services.
+This is where you configure everything.
+You can manage campaigns and upload lists of contacts to call.
+Get in touch with us if you are interested in running Dialer Campaigns.

-This is a central part of the babelforce platform, especially if you are not planning to push the call data to your own data stores.
-Here you have access to the following resources:
+The reporting section is central to the babelforce platform, especially if you don't plan to push call data to your own data stores.
+Here, you have access, among other things, the following resources:

-- enable live logging for monitoring your call flow and automation
+- Live logging for monitoring your call flow and automation

 - Audit Logs